opencontainers/tob/CHARTER.md

    entity, or owned by or under common ownership with each other.
 TOB members may not designate alternative representatives.

+   In the event of a TOB vacancy, the remaining TOB members may either:
+   - i.
+Appoint an individual to fill the vacant seat.
+Appointed individuals serve until the next TOB election, no more than one calendar year from appointment.
+   - ii.
+Run a new election to fill the vacant seat.
+Elected individuals serve for the duration of the group term (f), no more than two calendar years from election.
+   - iii.
+Take no action.

 f.
 TOB members shall be split into two (2) groups, serving for a term of two (2) years on a staggered basis, where one group is elected each year.
 The initial TOB will have four (4) TOB members who will only serve for a term of